kurtoglusefa/kurtoglusefa/README.md

 ### About Me

-- Currently finishing my **Master of Science in Software Engineering** at Polytechnic University of Turin
+- Currently finishing my **Master of Science in Computer Engineering** at Polytechnic University of Turin
 - Constantly exploring new tools and frameworks

 ---